sibytes/yetl/README.md

 # Releases

 Version: 0.0.25.dev3
+- Refactored table node from configuration of datasets in order to simply
 - Standardized yetl properties to capialised naming convention
 - Removed reader bug that adds the contecxt_id by default
 - Removed lineage columns on reader from schema creation